Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Results

-One of the major challenges in multimodal data fusion is dealing with small data.
-In total, 17 publications in this review tackled this challenge, reflecting its critical importance in multimodal modeling Limited, insufficient, or sparse data in multimodal fusion complicates the integration of multiple modalities, making it challenging to capture the true underlying patterns and relationships.
+One of the major challenges in multimodal data fusion is dealing with Small datasets.
+Limited, insufficient, or sparse multimodal data make it difficult to capture the underlying relationships between modalities and to train robust predictive models.
+Small datasets were addressed in 17 studies, primarily in oncology and neurology applications and most commonly in imaging--clinical and imaging--genomic settings (Figure~\ref{fig:fig4} and Table~\ref{tab:table2}).
+The most common approaches included data augmentation, transfer learning, knowledge distillation, and multi-task learning (Table~\ref{tab:table1}).
 Researchers have proposed various innovative approaches to address the small data challenge, ranging from data augmentation to transfer learning.
 Data augmentation techniques \cite{jabeen_breast_2022} stand out, artificially expanding dataset size and diversity, thereby enhancing the training of robust fusion models.
 Another strategy involves multimodal pre-training, where models learn generic representations from large unimodal datasets, applicable to smaller multimodal datasets.
 Multi-task learning \cite{saad_dual_2022,liu_prediction_2020} emerges as a powerful technique, enabling the model to jointly train on related tasks, leveraging shared information across modalities to improve performance, even with limited data.
 Ensemble learning, combining multiple models or techniques, also proves effective in addressing the small data challenge.
 On the other hand, \citet{cai_multimodal_2022} proposed a novel multimodal transformer for image and metadata fusion, incorporating pre-trained Vision Transformer (ViT) models.

-In the context of medical imaging, \citet{li_transfer_2023} proposes transfer learning methods, involving fine-tuning CNN models pre-trained on natural image datasets to overcome the scarcity of medical image data.
-Similarly, \citet{{shickel_deep_2021}, {lim_use_2022},{jabeen_breast_2022}} and \citet{yoo_deeppdt-net_2022} overcome small sample size challenge through transfer learning.
-This involves initializing a smaller model by leveraging pre-existing models trained on larger datasets.
-These initialized models are subsequently fine-tuned using the smaller, domain-specific dataset, thereby optimizing performance and generalization for medical image analysis tasks
+In the context of medical imaging, \citet{li_transfer_2023} proposed transfer learning approaches based on fine-tuning convolutional neural networks pre-trained on large natural image datasets to mitigate the scarcity of medical image data.
+Similarly, \citet{shickel_deep_2021}, \citet{lim_use_2022}, \citet{jabeen_breast_2022}, and \citet{yoo_deeppdt-net_2022} addressed the small sample size challenge using transfer learning.
+In these approaches, knowledge acquired from models trained on larger datasets is transferred to domain-specific medical tasks through fine-tuning, thereby improving model performance and generalization in settings with limited training data.